SPAAM-community/AMDirT/docs/source/how_to/viewer.md

 ![AMDirT libraries filtering table](images/amdirt-filter-libraries-table.png)

-You can proceed to select your libraries of choice (or all of them), and then click on 'Validate library selection'
+You can proceed to select your libraries of choice (or all of them) in the same way as the samples table.
+Once happy, you can then click on 'Validate library selection'

 Your different download options will finally appear: